pawelkudzia/modmanager/README.md

 # modmanager

-ModManager is simple REST Web API and SPA which allow users to manage their games and mods library.
+ModManager is REST Web API and SPA which allow users to manage their games and mods library.

 For backend [Express](https://expressjs.com/) is used, while [Angular](https://angular.io/) is used for frontend.